nstbayless/mmagedit/README.md

 **Linux**: See "Launching (Ubuntu)" below.

 <center><img src="screenshot.png" alt="Screenshot of MMagEdit" /></center>

+## GUI Usage

+### Lag

+Please be aware that some functionality is a bit laggy in the GUI.
+Most prominently, **changing the zoom level** and **closing a subwindow** are likely to incur quite a lot of lag.
+Optimizations for this may be figured out in the future, but in the meantime please bear with it.

+Users have also reported that some lag may occur for a few minutes while the program first loads, but will go away afterward.

+### Placing Stage Elements

+Left-clicking, middle-clicking (or shift-clicking), and right-clicking all achieve different effects:

+- Left Click: places a tile, tile patch, or object
+- Right Click: removes a tile, tile patch, or object
+- Middle Click / Shift Click: edits the mirror position (seam position).
+Only available when a tile is selected, and never on hard mode.

 ## Launching (Ubuntu)

 To launch with python3 on Ubuntu Linux, first make sure the dependencies are met: